Szafter12/Szafter12/README.md

 <h3 align="center">Full stack developer from Poland</h3>

 # 💫 About Me:
-I am a fullstack JavaScript(react+node+MongoDB) developer specializing in creating full stack app or websites.
+I am a fullstack JavaScript(MERN) developer specializing in creating full stack app or websites.
 I also creating a websites in PHP and MySQL.
 <br><br>
 🌱 I’m currently learning: React
 <br><br>